 Creating an XML sitemap will make search engine crawlers monitor and analyse your website’s content.
 It will show bots the location of the pages on your website, including when the page was last updated, the frequency of page updates, and the relationship with other pages on your website.

 A sitemap shows Google that your website does not have repetitive or duplicate content; otherwise, it can damage your SEO rankings.
 However, while designing your website, many elements factor into Google ranking too.

 Apart from a few points mentioned above, there are a few more aspects that you can use to improve your website.
 These elements are:

-- Backlinks: The frequency at which your website gets linked to another website is backlink.
+- Backlinks: The frequency at which your website gets linked to another website is a backlink.
 It is an essential factor for ranking well on Google.
-The number of linking pages, the website’s authority, the quality, and whether these links are coming from .edu or .gov domains.
+The number of linking pages, the website’s authority, the quality, and whether these links come from .edu or .gov domains.
 It helps build your domain credibility.

 Website design is critical.
-Your web design choices essentially will reveal if your website is a success or a failure.
+Your web design choices will reveal whether your website is a success or a failure.
 Period.

 Remember, every website design is a work in progress.